FreeRADIUS/freeradius-client/README.rst

 of C code.
 It was based originally on freeradius-client and is source compatible with it.

-It is highly portable and runs on Linux, many BSD variants and Solaris.
+It is available at: https://github.com/nmav/libradcli